-Tradedoubler has established an Anti-Bribery and Corruption Policy with the purpose of establishing main principles and approaches to fraud, incentives and incorrect payments which are considered as major risks for a company like Tradedoubler as it handles a large amount of transactions.
-This to prevent illegal and unethical business behaviour.
-Tradedoubler has zero tolerance to such behaviour and where any employee found to violate this policy will be subject to disciplinary action, which may include termination of employment.
-No such case has occurred.
+Tradedoubler has established an anti-corruption policy with the aim of establishing the main principles and approaches to fraud, incentives and incorrect payments which are considered to be major risks for a company like Tradedoubler, which handles a large number of transactions.
+This is to prevent illegal and unethical business conduct.
+Tradedoubler has zero tolerance for such behavior, any employee who has been found to violate this policy will be subject to disciplinary action, which may include termination of employment.
+As a review procedure, Tradedoubler again applies the whistleblower function and the company's internal control function to carry out various checks where the company sees a higher risk, this mainly includes reviews of fraud within the company's cash flow.
+In addition to this, checks are also made by payees against EU and UN sanction lists.